desultory/ugrd/readme.md

 If userspace tools are not required to mount a the root filesystem, ugrd can be used with any filesystem supported by the kernel.

-The following filesystems have been tested:
+The following root filesystems have been tested:

 * BTRFS
 * EXT4
+* XFS
 * FAT32

 If the required kernel module is not built into the kernel, and the filesystem is not listed above, the kernel module may need to be included in `kmod_init`.